Distinguishing Dirac from Majorana Heavy Neutrino at Future Lepton Colliders

-where $\theta_N$ is the scattering angle of $N$ with respect to the $\ell^-$ beam direction, $\sqrt{s}$ is the collision energy, $m_N$ and $m_W$ are the masses of the SN and $W$-boson, respectively.
-It is found that $N$ predominantly travels in the $\ell^-$ direction.
+where $\theta_N$ is the scattering angle of $N$ relative to the $\ell^-$ beam direction, $\sqrt{s}$ is the collision energy, and $m_N$ and $m_W$ are the masses of the sterile neutrino and the $W$-boson, respectively.
+Notably, $N$ tends to propagate along the $\ell^-$ direction.

-The rapidity distribution better depicts the collinear production of SNs, as the rapidity of the SN describes the boost of $N$ along the $\ell^-$ direction, where $E$ and $p$ is the energy and momentum of $N$, respectively.
+The rapidity distribution offers further insights into the collinear production of SNs.
+The rapidity of $N$,

+characterizes the boost of $N$ along the $\ell^-$ direction, where $E$ and $p$ denote the energy and momentum of $N$, respectively.
 The maximum value of $y_N$, $\frac{1}{2}\log(s/m_N^2)$, follows from the kinematics of the two-body scattering process.
 Through a simple algebra the rapidity distribution can be expressed as: